Hyperthyroidism, or overactive thyroid, happens when the thyroid gland produces too much hormone. This has impacts throughout the body.

 - trembling hands and shakiness

-Antithyroid drugs stop the thyroid gland from producing too much thyroxine or triiodothyronine.
-Methimazole or propylthiouracil (PTU) may be used.
+Antithyroid drugs stop the thyroid gland from producing too much thyroid hormone.

 - allergic reactions